Imam Shamil: War against Russia

-In 1832, Ghazi Mollah died at the battle of Gimry, and Shamil was one of only two Murids to escape, but he sustained severe wounds.
+In 1832, Ghazi Mollah died at the battle of Gimry, and Shamil was one of only two murids to escape, but he sustained severe wounds.
 During this fight he was stabbed with a bayonet.
-After jumping from an elevated stoop "clean over the heads of the very line of soldiers about to fire on him.
-Landing behind them, whirling his sword in his left hand he cut down three of them, but was bayoneted by the fourth, the steel plunging deep in his chest.
+After reportedly jumping from an elevated stoop "clean over the heads of the very line of soldiers about to fire on him ... [he landed] behind them, whirling his sword in his left hand he cut down three of them, but was bayoneted by the fourth, the steel plunging deep in his chest.
 He seized the bayonet, pulled it out of his own flesh, cut down the man, and with another superhuman leap, cleared the wall and vanished in the darkness".
-He went into hiding and both Russia and Murids assumed him dead.
-Once recovered, he emerged from hiding and rejoined the Murids, led by the second Imam, Gamzat-bek.
+He went into hiding and both Russia and murids assumed him dead.
+Once recovered, he emerged from hiding and rejoined the murids, led by the second Imam, Hamzat Bek.
 He would wage unremitting warfare on the Russians for the next quarter century and become one of the legendary guerrilla commanders of the century.
-When Gamzat-bek was murdered in 1834, Shamil took his place as the prime leader of the Caucasian resistance and the third Imam of the Caucasian Imamate.
+When Hamzat Bek was killed in 1834, Shamil took his place as the prime leader of the Caucasian resistance and the third Imam of the Caucasian Imamate.

-In 1839 (June–August), Shamil and his followers, numbering about 4000 men, women and children, found themselves under siege in their mountain stronghold of Akhoulgo, nestled in the bend of the Andi Koysu, about ten miles east of Gimry.
+In June–August 1839, Shamil and his followers, numbering about 4000 men, women and children, found themselves under siege in their mountain stronghold of Akhoulgo, nestled in the bend of the Andi Koysu, about ten miles east of Gimry.
 Under the command of General Pavel Grabbe, the Russian army trekked through lands devoid of supplies because of Shamil's scorched-earth strategy.
 The geography of the stronghold protected it from three sides, adding to the difficulty of conducting the siege.
 Eventually the two sides agreed to negotiate.
-Complying with Grabbe's demands, Shamil gave his son, Jamaldin in a sign of good faith, as a hostage.
+Complying with Grabbe's demands, Shamil gave his son, Jamaldin, in a sign of good faith, as a hostage.
 Shamil rejected Grabbe's proposal that Shamil command his forces to surrender and for him to accept exile from the region.
 The Russian army attacked the stronghold, after 2 days of fighting, the Russian troops had secured it.
 Shamil escaped the siege during the first night of the attack.
 Shamil's forces had been broken and many Dagestani and Chechen chieftains proclaimed loyalty to the Tsar.
 Shamil fled Dagestan for Chechnya.
-There he made quick work of extending his influence over the clans.
+There, he made quick work of extending his influence over the clans.